antdke/antdke.co/content/pages/now.md

 - 📦 -- Doing product at [Blissfully.com](https://blissfully.com)

-- 🛠️ -- Writing a newsletter around [learning product skills](https://theproductperson.com) —Over 5,000 people at time of writing this!️
+- 🛠️ -- Writing a newsletter around [learning product skills](https://theproductperson.com) — Over 5,000 subscribed readers at time of writing this!️

 - 🤫 -- Working on something new!